Please help raise funds to assist the Beach family with medical costs for their son Jarryd.

 Bell Block, New Plymouth

-Three years ago Terence and Mel Beach made the decision to leave behind everything they knew, loved and had worked for, to move to New Zealand from South Africa.
-They wanted to give their family freedom and opportunity, and were joined in NZ by their daughters Chloe and Teagan, who now work in the health and construction industries respectively.
-Unfortunately due to Covid restrictions, their son Jarryd had not made the move but was excited to join them once the country opened.
+Three years ago Terence and Mel Beach left behind everything they knew, and worked for, to move to New Zealand from South Africa.
+They wanted to give their family freedom and opportunity, and were joined in NZ by their daughters Chloe and Teagan, who now work in the health and construction industries.
+Unfortunately due to Covid restrictions, their 30 year old son, Jarryd, remained working in Tanzania, but was excited to join them once the country opened.

 Since meeting the Beach family nearly three years ago they have become very close friends of my husband Teri and I. Teri and Terence met through working in construction and now Teri and their daughter Teagan work together in construction.